lukasborawski/bigos/README.md

 * with absolute position `<div class="block-absolute"></div>`
 * or with absolute position on bottom of parent `<div class="block-absolute_bottom"></div>`

-`class-modifire` and `class-option` can be used as a mutiple notation e.g.:
+`class-modifire` and `class-option` can be used as a mutiple notation i.g.:

 ```scss
 // class modifire